-The Frida Kahlo street art mural is located outside the bar and nightclub Fridha.
+The Frida Kahlo street art mural is located outside the bar and nightclub Fridha in Palermo.

 Location: Dorrego 1735, Palermo

 #3 Hospital of the Medical School

-On the façade of the Clinical Hospital of University of Buenos Aires is a massive mural created in memorial for the anniversary of the AMIA attack.
+On the façade of the Clinical Hospital of the University of Buenos Aires is a massive mural created in memorial for the anniversary of the AMIA attack.

 The AMIA attack happened on July 18th, 1994, when a bomb exploded inside the AMIA, Argentine Israelite Mutual Association’s building.
 More than 300 people were injured, and 85 were killed.
-It is seen as the biggest attack on Jews outside of Israel since the second world war.
-However, the guilt(s) of the attack was never found, and until this day, the case remains unsolved.
+It is seen as the biggest attack on Jews outside of Israel since the Second World War.
+However, the guilt(s) of the attack was never found, and to this day, the case remains unsolved.
 Read more about the AMIA attack here.